 A catheter is usually left for 5-7 days.

-Once you leave the hospital, you will need several weeks of recovery.
+Once you leave the hospital after the bladder suspension in Tijuana, you will need several weeks of recovery.
 This recovery time allows your body to heal from the surgery.
 You may be able to perform light activities during this time.
 You should be able to resume normal activities in four to six weeks, but you will need your Doctors authorization beforehand.